PowerYingMu/Sensor_Fusion_and_Object_Tracking/writeup.md

 ![image](student/Figures_Videos/RMSE_TrackManagement.png)

 ## Step 3: Data Association
 A single nearest neighbor data association is implemented to associate measurements to tracks, which is based on minimizing Mahalanobis distance of detected objects to tracks.
 Gating is used to check if a measurement falls inside a track's gate.
 Multiple tracks are updated with multiple measurements.
 Each measurement is used at most once and each track is updated at most once.
 The following plot is RMSE results.
+The

 ![image](student/Figures_Videos/RMSE_Association.png)